fslev/selenium-jutils/Readme.md

     private WebElement removeButton;
 }
 ```
-See how easy is to retrieve all grocery list items:
+See how easy is to retrieve grocery list items:
 ```java
 GroceryPage groceryPage = new GroceryPage(driver);
 List<Item> itemList = groceryPage.getGroceryListTab().getItems();